exyte/Chat/README.md

 `setMediaPickerSelectionParameters` - a struct holding MediaPicker selection parameters (assetsPickerLimit and others like mediaType, selectionStyle, etc.).
 `orientationHandler` - handle screen rotation

-`enableLoadMore(offset: Int, handler: @escaping ChatPaginationClosure)` - when user scrolls to `offset`-th message from the end, call the handler function, so the user can load more messages
+`enableLoadMore(offset: Int, handler: @escaping ChatPaginationClosure)` - when user scrolls to `offset`-th message from the end, call the handler function, so the user can load more messages.
+NOTE: New messages won't appear in the chat unless it's scrolled up to the very top - it's an optimization.
 `chatNavigation(title: String, status: String? = nil, cover: URL? = nil)` - pass the info for the Chat's navigation bar

 ### makes sense only for built-in message view